mpasovic/majapasovic.org/_posts/2012-06-17-disability-social-force.md

 communities and societies were communicating mainly through the use of symbols, with each community developing its own symbolism.
-Despite the fact that the majority of world’s population communicates through the use of spoken languages, we still interpret and analyze dreams or experiences through different symbols.
+Despite the fact that the majority of world’s population communicates through spoken mediums, we still interpret and analyze dreams or experiences through different symbols.